In the geodatabase, attributes are managed in tables based on a series of simple, yet essential, relational data

 - Date: Holds date and time data.

 - BLOBs: Binary large objects are used to store documents, photographs, or other large data.

 - Global identifiers: GlobalID and GUID data types store registry style strings consisting of 36 characters enclosed in curly brackets.
 These strings uniquely identify a feature or table row within a geodatabase and across geodatabases.
 These are heavily used to manage relationships especially for data management, versioning, change-only updates, and replication.

 XML column types are also supported through programming interfaces.
 The XML column can hold any formatted XML content (such as metadata XML).

-See Geodatabase field data types for more information.
+See ArcGIS field data types for more information.

 Tables provide descriptive information for features, rasters, and traditional attribute tables in the geodatabase.
 Users perform many traditional tabular and relational operations using tables.